realworldocaml/book/book/variants.md

 <link rel="import" href="code/variants/main.mlt" part="5.3" />

-The syntatic difference is unfortunately quite subtle, coming down to the extra set of parens around the arguments.
+The syntactic difference is unfortunately quite subtle, coming down to the extra set of parens around the arguments.
 But having defined it this way, we can now take the tuple in and out freely.